Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Waterproof hiking boots:

-We have HI-TEC, Nortive8 and EMS Journey hikers and are very happy with them.
+We have HI-TEC and Nortiv 8 hikers and are very happy with them.
 Our feet are comfortable, and ankles supported.
 AND they are waterproof, which is a must.

 Hiking sneakers: